Ark of the Covenant: Southern Africa

-The Lemba people of South Africa and Zimbabwe have claimed that their ancestors carried the Ark south, calling it the ngoma lungundu or "voice of God", eventually hiding it in a deep cave in the Dumghe mountains, their spiritual home.
+The Lemba people of South Africa and Zimbabwe have claimed that their ancestors carried the Ark south, calling it the ngoma lungundu "voice of God", eventually hiding it in a deep cave in the Dumghe mountains, their spiritual home.

 On 14 April 2008, in a UK Channel 4 documentary, Tudor Parfitt, taking a literalist approach to the Biblical story, described his research into this claim.
 He says that the object described by the Lemba has attributes similar to the Ark.
 It was of similar size, was carried on poles by priests, was not allowed to touch the ground, was revered as a voice of their God, and was used as a weapon of great power, sweeping enemies aside.

 In his book The Lost Ark of the Covenant (2008), Parfitt also suggests that the Ark was taken to Arabia following the events depicted in the Second Book of Maccabees, and cites Arabic sources which maintain it was brought in distant times to Yemen.
 Genetic Y-DNA analyses in the 2000s have established a partially Middle-Eastern origin for a portion of the male Lemba population but no specific Jewish connection.
-Lemba tradition maintains that the Ark spent some time in a place called Sena, which might be Sena in Yemen.
-Later, it was taken across the sea to East Africa and may have been taken inland at the time of the Great Zimbabwe civilization.
-According to their oral traditions, some time after the arrival of the Lemba with the Ark, it self-destructed.
+Lemba tradition maintains that the Ark spent some time in a place called Sena, which might be Sena, Yemen.
+Later, it was taken across the sea to East Africa and may have been taken inland at the time of Great Zimbabwe.
+According to their oral traditions, it self-destructed sometime after the Lemba's arrival with the Ark.
 Using a core from the original, the Lemba priests constructed a new one.
-This replica was discovered in a cave by a Swedish German missionary named Harald von Sicard in the 1940s and eventually found its way to the Museum of Human Science in Harare.
+This replica was discovered in a cave by a Swedish-German missionary named Harald Philip Hans von Sicard in the 1940s and eventually found its way to the Museum of Human Sciences in Harare.

 Europe

 Rome

-The Ark of the Covenant was said to have been kept in the Basilica of St. John Lateran, surviving the pillages of Rome by Alaric I and Gaiseric but lost when the basilica burned.
+The 2nd century Rabbi Eliezer ben Jose claimed that he saw somewhere in Rome the mercy-seat lid of the ark.
+According to his account, a bloodstain was present and was told that it was a stain from the blood which the Jewish high priest sprinkled thereon on the Day of Atonement."

-"Rabbi Eliezer ben José stated that he saw in Rome the mercy-seat of the temple.
-There was a bloodstain on it.
-On inquiry he was told that it was a stain from the blood which the high priest sprinkled thereon on the Day of Atonement."
+Accordingly, another tale claims that the Ark was kept within the Basilica of Saint John Lateran, surviving the pillages of Rome by King of the Visigoths Alaric I and King of the Vandals Gaiseric but was eventually lost when the basilica burned in the fifth century.

 Ireland

-At the turn of the 20th century, British Israelites carried out some excavations of the Hill of Tara in Ireland looking for the Ark of the Covenant.
-The Royal Society of Antiquaries of Ireland (RSAI) campaigned successfully to have them stopped before they destroyed the hill.
+Between 1899 and 1902, the British-Israel Association of London carried out limited excavations of the Hill of Tara in Ireland looking for the Ark of the Covenant.
+Irish nationalists, including Maud Gonne and the Royal Society of Antiquaries of Ireland (RSAI), campaigned successfully to have them stopped before they destroyed the hill.
+A non-invasive survey by archaeologist Conor Newman carried out from 1992 until 1995 found no evidence of the Ark.